uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         **Synonyms:** attribute, variable, input variable

     Feature vector
-        A vector that encodes information about a single real object or an event.
+        A vector that encodes information about real object, an event or a group of objects or events.
 Contains at least one :term:`feature`.

         **Example:** A rectangle can be described by two features: its width and height